 The state is still attempting to collect $3,300 in civil penalties from Gribble/Smith.

-"It is important that parents understand the licensing process and that they be vigilant about ensuring that their children are being cared for by licensed providers that are operating legally," said FSSA spokesperson Marni Lemons.
+is important that parents understand the licensing process and that they be vigilant about ensuring that their children are being cared for by licensed providers that are operating legally," said FSSA spokesperson Marni Lemons.
 "For example, child care providers operating out of a home must be licensed if they care for more than five unrelated children.
-FSSA provides information on licensed and registered providers at www.childcarefinder.in.gov."
+FSSA provides information on licensed and registered providers at www.childcarefinder.in.gov ."